AllenInstitute/AllenSDK/doc_template/index.rst

 Allen Brain Observatory
 -----------------------

-The `Allen Brain Observatory <http://activity.brain-map.org/visualcoding>`_ is data resource for understanding sensory processing in the mouse visual cortex.
+The `Allen Brain Observatory <http://activity.brain-map.org/visualcoding>`_ is a data resource for understanding sensory processing in the mouse visual cortex.
 This study systematically measures visual responses in multiple cortical areas and layers using two-photon calcium imaging of GCaMP6-labeled neurons targeted using Cre driver lines.
-Characterized responses include orientation tuning, spatial and temporal frequency tuning, temporal dynamics, and spatial receptive field structure.
+Response characterizations include orientation tuning, spatial and temporal frequency tuning, temporal dynamics, and spatial receptive field structure.

 The mean fluorescence traces for all segmented cells are available in the Neurodata Without Borders file format (`NWB files <cam.html#neurodata-without-borders>`_).
-These files also contain standardized descriptions of visual stimuli to support stimulus-specific tuning analysis.
+These files contain standardized descriptions of visual stimuli to support stimulus-specific tuning analysis.
 The Allen SDK provides code to:

    * download and organize experiment data according to cortical area, imaging depth, and Cre line
    * remove the contribution of neuropil signal from fluorescence traces